 Office work at the computer for at least 8 hours a day, can affect your health.
 If you’re already experiencing pain in the neck, shoulders, legs or eyes, is good to know that there are yoga techniques that can help to eliminate some of the negative effects that this type of work has on your health.
 Yoga exercises which I recommend, target tense areas, but also help to calm the mind.
-Even a short session is very beneficial.
+Even a short session of practical yoga techniques is very beneficial.

 1. Rolling head

-Seated or standing, with the body straight and eyes closed (it helps to better introspection and relaxation) turn your head from left to right (clockwise) slowly by focusing on the neck.
+You can practice this yoga technique seated or standing, with the body straight and eyes closed (it helps to better introspection and relaxation) turn your head from left to right (clockwise) slowly by focusing on the neck.
 Repeat the movement in reverse, the same number of times.
 Upon completion, you will perceive very fine vibration and a slight feeling of warmth in the neck, mental activation, and transparency.

 2. Sudden head movements